jackkrebsbach/wendy.R/notes.typ

 #text(fill: red)[ What are the forms of allowed for test functions?
 We want them to be smooth, but what about symmetric?
 Otherwise does the convolution analogy still work?]

+#pagebreak()
+= Test Function Minimum Radius Selection

+In practice the error from numerical integration can dominate the noise if the radius of the test function is too small.
+Hence, we must optimize to find a minimum radius $underline(m)_t$ which all test functions must adhere to.
+To do this we can expand the integral of the residual into it's Fourier Basis.